 PLEASE NOTE: Title IX Coordinators are not a confidential source of support.
 While they will address matters reported with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
-To speak with an individual(s) designated as having confidentiality, please contact Counseling Services: Dr. Earl Bowen, ebowen@cheyney.edu
+To speak with an individual designated as having confidentiality, please contact Wellness Services: